minkeymouse/nowcasting-kr/STATUS.md

 ## Iteration Summary

 **What Was Done This Iteration:**
+- ✅ **Documentation Updates** - Updated STATUS.md and ISSUES.md to reflect current project state:
+  - Updated STATUS.md with accurate state verification (checkpoint empty, backtests failed, tables/plots exist)
+  - Updated ISSUES.md with concrete execution checklist for Phase 0 and Phase 1 DDFM improvement plan
+  - Documented that DDFM metrics enhancements exist in code from previous iterations (not implemented this iteration)
+  - Clarified that no code changes were made this iteration - only documentation updates
 - ✅ **State Verification** - Verified actual state of experiments by inspection:
-  - Training: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY (no model.pkl files found) - **CRITICAL CORRECTION**: Previous STATUS.md incorrectly stated 12 model.pkl files exist
+  - Training: ❌ **NOT TRAINED** - `checkpoint/` directory is EMPTY (no model.pkl files found)
   - Forecasting: aggregated_results.csv exists (265 lines), ARIMA has n_valid=0 for all targets/horizons
   - Nowcasting: All 6 backtest JSON files show "status": "failed" with CUDA errors
-  - Tables: 7 tables exist (last regenerated Dec 9 07:18) from current aggregated_results.csv
+  - Tables: 8 tables exist (last regenerated Dec 9 07:18) from current aggregated_results.csv and backtest JSON files
   - Plots: 11 plots exist (last regenerated Dec 9 07:18) from current data
-- ✅ **Documentation Corrections** - Updated STATUS.md, ISSUES.md, and CONTEXT.md to reflect ACTUAL project state:
+- ✅ **Table/Plot Status Check** - Verified tables and plots exist and reflect current experiment state:
-  - Corrected training status: Changed from "12 model.pkl files exist" to "checkpoint/ is empty, NOT TRAINED"
-  - Updated all references to model training status across all three documentation files
-  - Updated priority actions to reflect that training is REQUIRED (not optional re-training)
-  - Updated experiment status summaries to accurately reflect current state
+  - Tables: All 8 tables exist (7 forecasting + 1 nowcasting) and correctly reflect current experiment state
+  - Plots: All 11 plots exist (5 forecasting + 6 nowcasting) and correctly display current data or placeholders for failed experiments
+  - Report References: All report sections correctly reference tables/plots with proper LaTeX labels and cross-references
+  - Data Verification: Verified table values match aggregated_results.csv (e.g., KOEQUIPTE DDFM sMAE=1.14 matches data)

 **What Was NOT Done This Iteration:**
-- ❌ **No code changes** - No code modifications were made in this iteration
+- ❌ **No code changes** - No Python code files were modified.
+Only documentation (STATUS.md, ISSUES.md) was updated.
 - ❌ **No experiments run** - No training, forecasting, or backtesting experiments executed
+- ❌ **No table/plot regeneration** - Tables/plots exist and are correct, but Agent cannot execute scripts to regenerate them
 - ❌ **Models NOT trained** - `checkpoint/` is empty, no model.pkl files exist.
 Training is REQUIRED before any forecasting/backtesting can be done.
 - ❌ **CUDA fixes NOT verified** - Code fixed in previous iterations but backtests still show "failed" (needs training + re-run to verify fix works)
 - ❌ **DDFM improvements NOT tested** - Code implemented in previous iterations but cannot be tested without trained models